SpecTUS: Spectral Translator for Unknown Structures annotation from EI-MS spectra: Abstract

 \section{Abstract}

-{ Compound identification and structure annotation from mass spectra is a well-established task widely applied in drug detection, criminal forensics, small molecule biomarker discovery and chemical engineering.
+{ Compound identification and structure annotation from mass spectra are essential in drug detection, forensics, and small molecule discovery.
+All the current approaches to compound identification from electron ionization mass spectra (EI-MS) are dependent on different forms of searching databases that are orders of magnitude smaller than the space of potential molecular structures they attempt to cover.

-We propose SpecTUS: Spectral Translator for Unknown Structures, a deep neural model that addresses the task of structural annotation of small molecules from low-resolution gas chromatography electron ionization mass spectra (GC-EI-MS).
-Our model analyzes the spectra in \textit{de novo} manner -- a direct translation from the spectra into 2D-structural representation.
-Our approach is particularly useful for analyzing compounds unavailable in spectral libraries.
+We introduce SpecTUS: Spectral Translator for Unknown Structures, a deep learning model for \textit{de novo} structural annotation, translating gas chromatography EI-MS spectra directly into molecular structures without requiring reference databases.
+This enables the identification of novel compounds absent from spectral libraries.

-In a rigorous evaluation of our model on the novel structure annotation task across different libraries, we outperformed standard database search techniques by a wide margin.
-On a held-out testing set, including \numprint{28267} spectra from the NIST database, we show that our model's single suggestion perfectly reconstructs 43\% of the subset's compounds.
-This single suggestion is strictly better than the candidate of the database hybrid search (common method among practitioners) in 76\% of cases.
-In a~still affordable scenario of~10 suggestions, perfect reconstruction is achieved in 65\%, and 84\% are better than the hybrid search. }
+In a rigorous evaluation, SpecTUS significantly outperformed standard database search techniques.
+On a held-out test set of \numprint{28267} spectra from NIST 20, the model's single suggestion perfectly reconstructed 43\% of the subset's compounds, strictly outperforming hybrid database search (common method among practitioners) in 76\% of cases.
+With ten suggestions, it achieved 65\% perfect reconstructions, surpassing hybrid search in 84\% of cases.}

 \keywords{GC-EI-MS, GC-MS, mass spectrometry, gas chromatography, transformer, electron ionization, NMT, deep learning, machine learning, spectra reconstruction, compound annotation}

 Gas chromatography-mass spectrometry (GC-MS) is a widely used method for identifying compounds, particularly those that are volatile and thermally stable.
 In the first stage, compounds are separated via gas chromatography.
 Next, neutral molecules are ionized, generating charged ions for analysis.
 The MS then measures the mass-to-charge ratio (m/z) of each fragment, along with the abundance of fragments at each m/z value.
 After processing, this analysis produces a mass spectrum for each compound, represented as a series of peaks.
 Each peak corresponds to a unique fragment mass and is encoded as a pair of m/z value and its relative intensity, reflecting the fragment's abundance in the sample.